 - In a small bowl using an electric mixer beat your banana and eggs, add in yogurt and vanilla and mix.

 - Pour wet ingredients into your dry and mix well, batter will be thick.

 - Place about 2/3 of your batter into the loaf pan.

 - Put your jam in a small zip lock bag and cut of a small hole, drizzle the jam over the batter in your pan.
 Top with remaining batter and spread out, its okay if some of the jam is showing.

 - In a small bowl mix your sugar and flour, add your melted margarine and mix til a crumble is formed.
 Sprinkle on top of loaf

-- Bake in the oven for about 40-43 minutes, let cool and cut into 10 slices, 4 freestyle smart points per serving on all 3 MyWW programs ..
-Please note when figuring out points I do not add bananas in, I never count fruit weather it be alone or in a recipe for points plus and for smart points we don't have to add the fruit, however the nutritional info includes the bananas and this may affect the points if you enter the numbers into the calculator.
+- Bake in the oven for about 40-43 minutes, let cool and cut into 10 slices, 4 personal points and 4 freestyle smart points per serving on all 3 MyWW programs ..
+Please note when figuring out points I do not add bananas in, I never count fruit whether it be alone or in a recipe for points plus and for smart points we don't have to add the fruit, however the nutritional info includes the bananas and this may affect the points if you enter the numbers into the calculator.

 - Nutritional info (adapted from my fitness pal and includes fruit) Per serving..
 Calories 143..
 Fat 1.2g...
 Saturated fat 0.3g...
 Carbohydrates 30.2...
 Fiber 2.2g...
 Sugars 10.2g...
 Protein 4.2g